Ultimate Guide to Buying Muay Thai Protective Equipment

 How do you Wrap Muay Thai Hand Wraps?

-So when you’ve wrapped it yourself and you’ve done it correctly, you’ll be able to make a tight fist without feeling any mild pain.
-At the same time, your wrapping shouldn’t come apart while you’re training.
+Once you’ve wrapped your hands correctly, you should be able to make a tight fist without feeling discomfort.
+Also, be sure the wrapping doesn’t come undone while you’re training.

 Basic Muay Thai Hand Wrap Technique

-- Take and put the small loop that’s at the end of your hand wrap around your thumb.
+- Place the small loop at the end of the hand wrap around your thumb.

-- Then you should take the wrap and move it across to the top of your wrist and make several loops.
+- Move the wrap across the top of your wrist and make several loops.

-- Afterward, take the wrap and move it along the top of your hand and to your knuckles making a total of four loops around your knuckles.
+- Move the wrap across the top of your hand to your knuckles, making a total of four loops.

-- Now take the wrap from your knuckles and move it down across the top of your hand and to your wrist making another total of four loops around your wrist.
+- Move the wrap from your knuckles across the top of your hand and wrist, making four loops around your wrist.

-- Now you want to take the wrap from your wrist and move it up and across the top of your hand and to your knuckles again, but this time you’re going to loop the wrap around your knuckles only twice.
+- Take the wrap from your wrist and move it up and across the top of your hand to your knuckles again, but only loop the wrap around your knuckles twice this time.

-- Okay, take the wrap from your knuckles and move it across your palm to your thumb and loop it around your thump making sure to end back up at your wrist.
+- Move the wrap from your knuckles across your palm to your thumb, and loop it around your thumb, ending back at your wrist.

-- If your Muay Thai hand wraps have Velcro, then your good to go, just make it secure and tight.
+- If your Muay Thai hand wraps have Velcro, secure and tighten them.

-- If your hand wraps don’t have Velcro then tuck in your wraps under the loops on your wrist.
+- If your hand wraps don’t have Velcro, tuck them in under the loops on your wrist.

 Now let’s go over the more advanced technique of wearing the hand wraps.